Reyshal/task-manager-app/README.md

-# 🧠 Task Manager Frontend
+# 🧠 Task Manager App

 A simple and modern frontend for the Task Manager app, built with [Next.js](https://nextjs.org/) and [TypeScript](https://www.typescriptlang.org/).
 This frontend interfaces with the [Task Manager API](https://github.com/Reyshal/task-manager-api), offering JWT-based authentication and task management UI.